kirilcvetkov92/Vehicle-Detection/README.md

 #### Classifier optimization
 For optimizing the classifier I tried various combinations of parameters, some parameters were bringing good results in classification, but decreasing the train/prediction time and vice versa, so I played with Orient and Pixel per cell arguments and color channel, Changing the pixels_per_cell parameter from 8 to 16 produced a roughly ten-fold increase in execution train/test speed with minimal cost to accuracy.
-Using YUV as color channel I got validation accuracy : 98.4
+Using YUV as a color channel I got validation accuracy: 98.4

 ---